15 – 16 June 2023

 Vaishnavi started her journey with Tata Power a decade and half back, and has essayed varied roles in business development, strategy, branding and communications and sustainability.

 Vaishnavi brings a strong techno-managerial expertise to the field of sustainability.
-She has led the transformation journey of Tata Power by enabling the Climate Action commitments of Carbon Net Zero before 2045, Water Neutrality and Zero Waste to Landfill by 2030, and No net loss to Biodiversity.
+She has led the transformation journey of Tata Power by enabling the Climate Action commitments of Carbon Net Zero before 2045, Water Neutrality and Zero Waste to Landfill by 2030, and no net loss to Biodiversity.
 She has championed biodiversity conservation causes with marquee projects like Mahseer conservation, Elephant conservation, grassland ecosystem conservation and large-scale indigenous afforestation.
 She was instrumental in setting up Innovation Councils at Tata Power, and regularly mentors youngsters within the organisation to reach their best potential.
 As part of the transformation journey, she has been a part of the think-tank for improving diversity and inclusion, is implementing human rights assessment, and developing a common language of sustainability through extensive training interventions.
 She has been part of the CII Climate Change Council and has contributed to the global power sector roadmap with the World Business Council for Sustainable Development.

 Vijay Ganapathy